prof-tejera/homework-2-keamarg/README.md

 ## Submitting
 Edit this file (README.md) and complete the following:

-- URL to live application:
+- URL to live application: https://keamarg.github.io/e39/my-first-app/build/
 - How did you deploy it?
+Using Github Pages
 - What code editor are you using?
+VS Code

 That is all!